 We’ve covered Office Manager + food before (see: here), but we wanted to come back to it because we know organizing food for any team is an ongoing challenge.
 How are you expected to buy snacks or, shudder, full meals?
 What happens when your employees are that wonderful mix of gluten-free and lactose-free and keto and paleo, etc, etc, etc?
 Navigating workplace food allergies when you’re ordering food for your office isn’t easy – but it is doable (with a little help from your friends at Chewse 😉).

 We’re here with a few strategies about how you can be mindful of your employees’ food allergies without breaking your back.
 But first, for those of you who haven’t handled food allergies before, a quick warning:

-Food allergies matter
+Workplace food allergies matter

 We know this sounds incredibly obvious.
 But we want to emphasize that food allergies matter regardless of whether your employee is avoiding certain foods by necessity or choice.
 We know that it can be really inconvenient to have to order a variety of meals because of dietary restrictions or preferences, but ignoring a food allergy can cause anything from a stomachache to a medical emergency.